Jane Gray (stained glass artist): Biography

 Gray worked on more than a hundred windows in at least 40 churches, including St Peter's Church in Martindale in the Lake District (1974), Shrewsbury Abbey (1992), St Oswald in Oswestry, St Mary in Chirk, Wales and The Church of St Peter and St John the Baptist in Wivelsfield (1995).
-Her work at Shrewsbury Abbey commemorated Saint Winifride and her work at St Mary's in Chirk commemorated the 50th Anniversary of the 1944 D-Day Landings in Normandy during World War II.
+Her work at Shrewsbury Abbey commemorated Saint Winifride and her work at St Mary's in Chirk commemorated the 50th anniversary of the 1944 D-Day Landings in Normandy during World War II.

 Gray suffered a stroke in 1996, but was able to continue working.
 Two windows commemorating the Royal Air Force (RAF) at St Nicholas, Blakeney dating from 2000, are late examples of her windows.
 Gray also completed private commissions for clients.

 Gray was a liveryman of the Company of Glaziers and Painters of Glass.

 From 1992, she lived at Ferry Cottage near Shrawardine in Shropshire, where she had a workshop.
 She wrote a book, Playing with Rainbows, which was forwarded by Lawrence Stanley Lee.

-Gray died on 1 December 2024.
+Gray died on 1 December 2024 and her funeral took place at St Mary's Church, Shrawardine, on 24 January 2025.